whleucka/bodybuilder-nvim/README.md

 <img width="100%" alt="image" src="https://github.com/user-attachments/assets/ee51c1f6-9445-4ccc-a4a5-9d86c4bee4a7" />

-**NOTE** this is a work in progress, so use it at your own risk.
+**WARNING** this is a work in progress, so use it at your own risk.

 Pump up your code!
-Automatically fill in the body of your methods/functions with AI, keeping your signatures and docs intact.
-Designed for Neovim, fully async.
+Automatically generate the body of your functions or methods using AI, keeping your signatures and docstrings intact.
+Built for Neovim and fully async, so your workflow never skips a beat.

 ## Features